Coronavirus Update: Diamond Princess Passengers Leave Ship As Expert Slams Quarantine

 Passengers face new quarantines and restrictions

+Roughly 3,700 passengers and crew were aboard the Diamond Princess when it pulled into the Yokohama terminal south of Tokyo.

+People who have tested positive for the virus have been taken off the ship and sent to local hospitals — and their traveling partners and close contacts put under a fresh 14-day quarantine order.

-As they leave the ship for the first time in two weeks, the Diamond Princess's passengers face a confusing array of circumstances.
-Many will be forced to undergo a second 14-day quarantine upon their return home – reflecting the lack of trust their governments have about the cruise ship quarantine's effectiveness.
-Others can stay in Japan under their own recognizance — but they're still barred from returning home for two weeks.
+Those passengers who have been declared free of the virus and are leaving the ship for the first time in two weeks face a confusing array of circumstances.
+Many will be forced to undergo a 14-day quarantine upon their return home – reflecting a lack of trust in the effectiveness of the ship's quarantine.
+Others can remain in Japan under their own recognizance but are still barred from returning home for two weeks.

-The family of passenger Aun Na Tan of Australia was hit with an eleventh-hour setback, as her family's test results showed that her daughter, Kaitlyn, was positive for COVID-19.
-They received the news after stacking their luggage near the front door, awaiting their turn to leave the ship.
+The family of passenger Aun Na Tan of Australia was hit with an 11th-hour setback when her daughter, Kaitlyn, tested positive for COVID-19.
+They got the news after stacking their luggage near the front door, awaiting their turn to leave the ship.

 "It wasn't a pretty sight for me and Kaitlyn," Tan wrote, describing the impact of the bad news.
 "The boys were calmer.
 We have bounced back now."